Trump says Board of Peace established to oversee reconstruction of Gaza ‘might’ replace the United Nations

 And according to the charter draft, a copy of which was obtained by CNN, Trump will serve as indefinite chairman of the board, which could last beyond the duration of his second term as president.
 Trump will be replaced only due to “voluntary resignation or as a result of incapacity, as determined by a unanimous vote of the Executive Board.”
 A future US president can appoint or designate the US representative to the board in addition to Trump, a US official said.

-Trump has sent invitations in recent days to dozens of countries to join and is expected to host a signing ceremony in Davos this week, sources said.
+Trump has sent invitations in recent days to dozens of countries to join and is expected to host a signing ceremony in Davos Thursday.
+A senior administration official said around 35 of the approximately 50 countries invited to join that ceremony are expected to attend.
+The official did not provide further details.

 Questions remain about which countries will actually join the board.
 Although some, such as the United Arab Emirates and Bahrain, have confirmed their participation, others have yet to commit – and some, such as France, have declined.